Lake Orta - Italy’s Most Loved Lake

 Lake Orta

-I have spent many a weekend here with my wife Maria - staying in various apartment and villas (click to view our favorite place and a map of where it and Lake Orta are).
+I have spent many a weekend here with my wife Maria - staying in various hotels and apartments (click to view our favorite place).
 Invariably we come back home feeling more in love!

 The Island of San Giulio

-Set in the middle of Lake Orta and dominated by its thirteenth century basilica and convent is the little island of San Giulio.
+Set in the middle of Lake Orta and dominated by its thirteenth-century basilica and convent, the little island of San Giulio.

 You arrive by boat and then follow the pathway to peace and meditation, as the lane leading around the island is called.

-It truly is a gorgeous walk and you can't helped by feel moved, maybe even a little overwhelmed by the beauty of your surrounds.
+It truly is a gorgeous walk, and you can't help but feel moved, maybe even a little overwhelmed by the beauty of your surroundings.
 Lucky indeed are the nuns, the only permanent inhabitants, who live in the convent housed in the Abbey on the island.

-The island is completely dominated by the basilica, it is spectacular both from inside and out.
+The island's heart is the Basilica di San Giulio, a sacred sanctuary that dates back to the 4th century, it is spectacular both from inside and out.
 The walls are covered by frescoes going back four hundred years and a the silent broody quality tends to put one in a very contemplative type of mood, which I suppose is the intention.

 Staying on the Lake

-Stay in Orta San Giulio on the shores of the lake; a charming car-free town and not at all touristy.
+Stay in Orta San Giulio on the shores of the lake; it is a charming car-free town and not at all touristy.

 These are the preferred options: